 In 2008, Nokia introduced a Booster Programme that helped the company coordinate with the ever-changing wishes of its customers and new technologies among rivals.
 Change management professions changed the entire structure of the business units and streamlined development throughout the company.

 Nokia then purchased Siemens and then Alcatel-Lucent.
 Because of gaining billions in shareholder value, Nokia became a full-service infrastructure provider.
 Nokia's valuable transformation from a marginally bankrupt hardware producer to a leading technology producer shows how most organizations can respond to serious disruptions and achieve organizational transformation with the help of change management.

 Anything to do with changing people and getting them aligned in ensuring that the human organizational aspect of the company's transformation is being addressed.
 Many jobs need candidates or teams to perform tasks frequently.
 For instance, an accounting department has daily, and yearly activities.
 Over time, most working individuals become comfortable with the tools provided and develop a knack for the ongoing job.
 Even simple changes may disrupt the workflow and be displeasing for employers.

 While change happens specifically, there are processes and tools that can help in achieving this change across companies and organizations.
 Not having a structured approach, change management gets limited to just training and communication.

 Top Quality Management Certifications:

 To get full details about the popular certifications that will help you get ahead in your career, chat with course expert.
-We offer training for several high paying certifications online, live online, or classroom mode, reach out to us for the best offers on your selected course.
+We offer training for several high-paying certifications online, live online, or in classroom mode, reach out to us for the best offers on your selected course.